Huangphoux/uit-SE357_requirement/docs/1. BRD/us/Teacher/4.3_Review_Submissions_Comment.typ

 - Epic: Assignment Management
 - Actor: Teacher
-- MVP: Yes
+- MVP: Yes5
-- BR: BR15
 - Description / Notes: Review student submissions, add comments, and grade.
 - As a: Teacher
 - I want to: Review student submissions, view submission details, add comments or feedback, and annotate or grade
 - So that: I can help students improve.
 - Trigger: The teacher opens an assignment to grade student work.
 - Pre-condition:
   - The teacher is logged in.
   - Students have submitted work for an assignment.
 - Post-condition:
   - The student's submission is graded and feedback is provided.
   - The student is notified of the grade and feedback.
 - Solution (Step-by-Step):
   - Open the assignment's submission list.
   - Select a student's submission to view.